'Serious outbreak': Emergency WHO summit as monkeypox virus spreads

 The expectation is this outbreak can be contained by contact tracing, like all previous monkeypox outbreaks, New Scientist reports.

 While researchers aren't completely ruling out a pandemic, they don't think it is at all likely.

 "I don't think the science points to that at this moment," says John Brownstein at Boston Children's Hospital.
 "It's important not to put this on the same level as a novel coronavirus."

-Some researchers have previously warned that monkeypox is a growing threat.
 "The emergence of monkeypox as a significant human pathogen is indisputably a realistic scenario," states a 2018 paper.

 First detection

-Human monkeypox was first identified in 1970 in Zaire, now the Democratic Republic of Congo, in a nine-year-old boy in a region where smallpox had been eliminated two years earlier.
+Human monkeypox was first identified in 1970 in Zaire, now the Democratic Republic of Congo, in a 9-year-old boy in a region where smallpox had been eliminated two years earlier.

 Since 1970, human cases of monkeypox have been reported in 11 African countries – Benin, Cameroon, Central African Republic, Democratic Republic of Congo, Gabon, Ivory Coast, Liberia, Nigeria, Republic of Congo, Sierra Leone and South Sudan, according to WHO.